Željko Komšić: European Union

+Immigration

+In September 2023, during the seventy-eighth session of the United Nations General Assembly, Komšić criticized aspects of international migration management, arguing that large and powerful countries "tend to attract the most educated and skilled migrants, thereby weakening the human capital base of smaller countries."

+LGBT+ rights

+In September 2019, Komšić supported the first BIH Pride March, the LGBTQ pride parade in Sarajevo, stating that "Bosnia and Herzegovina is a country where everybody can live their life as they wish", and adding that the march "is not an ordinary, but a first-class political event."

 Personal life

-Komšić's maternal grandfather Marijan Stanić, who was a Chetnik during World War II, died two years before Komšić was born.
-The Stanić family hailed from the village of Kostajnica, near Doboj.
-Komšić's paternal family hails from Kiseljak.
-His paternal uncle was an Ustasha who disappeared during World War II.
+Komšić's maternal grandfather, Marijan Stanić from Kostajnica near Doboj, was allegedly a Chetnik during World War II, and died two years before Komšić was born, Komšić has never commented on these claims.
+His paternal family originates from Datići near Kiseljak, and his paternal uncle was an Ustaša who disappeared during World War II.

 Komšić was baptised a Catholic, like his father.
 However, being a religious-skeptic, he left the Catholic Church.
 He is a self-described agnostic.
 His wife, Sabina, is an ethnic Bosniak.
 The couple has a daughter named Lana.

-Komšić was one of the signatories of the Declaration on the Common Language for Croats, Serbs, Bosniaks and Montenegrins.
+Komšić was one of the signatories of the Declaration on the Common Language for Croats, Serbs, Bosniaks and Montenegrins in 2017.
 He is an avid supporter of Sarajevo-based football club Željezničar.

 On 2 July 2025, Komšić underwent a successful cardiac catheterization and had a stent implanted in Sarajevo.